mpreetkaur/Brain-Smart/README.md

 3. Player needs to again choose two cards to continue game.
 4. When all cards get matched click "Ok" on displaying alert at play again.
 ### Planned changes
-A timer will be added.
-Star ratings will also be added based on the number of moves and time-taken to play the game.
+* A *timer* will be added.
+* *Star ratings* will also be added that will award the player with number of stars out of __three stars__ based on the number of moves and time-taken to play the game.
 ### Author
 Manpreet Kaur(159325).